Trader in court for bolting with N685,000 from sales of disinfectant | TODAY.NG

 The accused pleaded not guilty to the charges.

-In his ruling, the magistrate, Mr A. O. Komolafe, granted the accused bail in the sum of N200,000 with two sureties in like sum and adjourned the case until Feb.
-26 for mention.
+In his ruling, the magistrate, Mr A. O. Komolafe granted the accused bail in the sum of N200,000 with two sureties in like sum and adjourned the case until Feb.
+26 for the mention.